GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving-with-vllm/README.md

 multiple pods access to the model weights from a single volume.

-*   Create a Persistent volumen claim for the model weights
+*   Create a Persistent volume claim for the model weights

   ```sh
   kubectl apply -f manifests/volume-prep/pvc-disk-image.yaml